ASU flower bursting with color, Sun Devil pride

 In 2012 the Tacoma Sparky was created and patented by horticulturist George Hull.

-“Actually the common name is trumpet vine," Vlachos said rubbing his fingeres on the Sparky flower.
+“Actually the common name is Trumpet vine," Vlachos said rubbing his fingers on the Sparky flower.

 It has a yellow outside with a vibrant burst of maroon in the middle.

-Hull, who had worked on hybirdizing all sorts of plant varieties, unfortunately passed away earlier this year.
+Hull, who had worked on hybridizing all sorts of plant varieties, unfortunately passed away earlier this year.

-Vlachos says he is reminded of of Hull's brilliant plant mind when he walks by the thousands and thousands of sparkys grown here each year.
+Vlachos says he is reminded of Hull's brilliant plant mind when he walks by the thousands and thousands of Sparkys grown here each year.

 “He lived and breathed plants, let’s put it that way,” Vlachos said.
 “He will always be remembered on some of the varieties that he created.”

 If you want to plant your own Sparky, Vlachos says the spring time is the best time.
-They love full sun and can tollerate the very hot summer Phoenix temperatures.
+They love full sun and can tolerate the very hot summer Phoenix temperatures.

 (0) comments